resolute/dbt-models-media-template/README.md

     improvado_schema: your_schema_name
     improvado_database: your_database_name
 ```
-Additionally, for each data source you need to populate the appropriate Improvado account_id, please add the following configuration to your `dbt_project.yml` file:
+For each data source you need to populate the appropriate Improvado account_id, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml